12.6 Lyrae/ Le Chiffre

 Immersive environment variable size installation

-12.6 Lyrae is an immersive light and sound installation with looped audio composition by Algis Kizys.
+12.6 Lyrae is an immersive light and sound installation.
+Shirley worked with artist and composer Algis Kizys for the creation of a looped audio composition to accompany the installation.

 The 12.6 Lyrae installation centers on Shirley’s sculpture titled 12.6 Black Star .
 This work consists of a 12’6” diameter white neon circle mounted below an 4” aluminium ring.
 The neon circle and paired metal ring hang on a 30 degree angle above the viewer’s head.